outdreamer/build-a-cure-1/docs/tasks/problem_workflow_example.md

 	- use adjacent points in variable interaction space (given causation patterns) to generate alternate data sets
 	- this can also be done with distortion functions & bases

-2. find bases relevant for distortion functions
+2. find bases & targets relevant for distortion functions
-	- randomness/constant line
+	- randomness, as a constant line used as a starting point to generate the target (the regression line)
 	- average/extreme (average line, extreme line)
 	- step function matching subset regressions
 	- alternative functions for outliers & for average-circling values